Meeshkan/cookiecutter-kaggle-kernels/{{ cookiecutter.repo_name }}/README.md

 All kernels should have their own folder in `kernels/`.

-Before a kernel with a given folder can be pushed to Kaggle from command-line, it needs the metadata file `kernel-metadata.json` in the same folder.
-You can create it either by running
+Before a kernel with a given folder can be pushed to Kaggle from command-line, it needs the metadata file `kernel-metadata.json` in the same folder (see the [documentation](https://github.com/Kaggle/kaggle-api/wiki/Kernel-Metadata)).
+You can create the file either by running

 ```bash
 $ kaggle kernels init -p /path/to/kernel/directory